 The Quick Report

 Heels are the wrestlers you love to hate.
 And they’re all the more deliciously loathsome when they used to be babyfaces and made shocking turns into full-on villainous status.
-Here are the twenty best heel turns in the history of pro wrestling, from shocking reveals to gut-wrenching betrayals.
+Here are the twenty best heel turns in the sport of pro wrestling, from shocking reveals to gut-wrenching betrayals.

 Tommy Ciampa